plasma-group/pigi/packages/docs/src/spec/src/02-contracts/deposit-contract.rst

 .. code-block:: solidity

-   function startExit(Checkpoint _checkpoint, bytes _witness) public
+   function startExit(Checkpoint _checkpoint) public

 Description
 ^^^^^^^^^^^
-Starts an exit from a checkpoint.
+Allows the predicate contract to start an exit from a checkpoint.
 Checkpoint may be pending or finalized.

 Parameters
 ^^^^^^^^^^
 1. ``_checkpoint`` - ``Checkpoint``: `The checkpoint`_ from which to exit.
-2. ``_witness`` - ``bytes``: Extra witness data passed to the `predicate contract`_.
-Determines whether this Ethereum transaction is allowed to start an exit from the checkpoint.

 Requirements
 ^^^^^^^^^^^^
 - **MUST** ensure the checkpoint exists.
+- **MUST** ensure that the ``msg.sender`` is the ``_checkpoint.stateUpdate.predicateAddress`` to authenticate the exit beginning.
 - **MUST** ensure an exit on the checkpoint is not already underway.
 - **MUST** ensure the party exiting is allowed to via ``Checkpoint.StateUpdate.state.predicateAddress.canExitCheckpoint(checkpoint, witness)``
 - **MUST** call the predicate's ``getAdditionalLockupPeriod`` to get an ``additionalLockupPeriod`` in Ethereum blocks